PhD FRCP FESC

 - Artificial intelligence - Pioneering use of artificial intelligence to improve the clinical tools already available to identify those at risk, such as echocardiography, and identify next generation imaging and management approaches.

 He sits on the NIHR i4i and Fellowship funding panels, NICE Cardiovascular Disease Prevention Guideline committee and UK Biobank Imaging Advisory Board.
-In addition, he is a National Cardiology Lead for the NIHR Clinical Research Network and member of research collaborative working groups within the European Association of Preventive Cardiology, British Cardiovascular Society and British and Irish Hypertension Society.
+In addition, he is a National Cardiology Lead for the NIHR Clinical Research Network and leads research collaborative working groups within both imaging and cardiovascular prevention.